-inexpensive way to learn about CNC.
-The electronics and stepper motors can be used on a bigger table when you are ready
+to learn about CNC.
+The electronics and stepper motors can be used on a bigger table when you are ready to move up.

 I bought all the parts needed to make this table at either Lowes or Home Depot.
 You can see that the bronze

 bushings act as linear bearings.
 They are held in place with EMT straps.
-All thread (1/4 - 20) acts as the lead screw.
+All thread (1/4 - 20) acts as the lead screws.
 The

 stepper motors turn and that causes the router to move also.
 For a spindle, I am using an old Ryobi rotary tool but a Dremel

-also works nice.
-If you need to make bigger things, you'll need a bigger router and table.
+a lot of runout.
+It isn't a good as CNC spindle.
+If you need to make bigger things, you'll need a bigger router and

 This is just a great little router table.
 Built right and adjusted correctly, it can be extremely precise.